bjpogs/projectluzzy/README.md

 # Konnichiwa!

-This is me Kaguya to serve you >.<
+This is me Kaguya to serve you UwU

 ## Available Scripts